Torpedoed Tulip

 In this case, I found the medium long finish of the whisky, to add to the fresh and tarty flavor of the IPA.

-the Brewdog Boilermaker series, If I can find those, I will surely get them and try them!
+There are two more bottles in the Brewdog Boilermaker series, If I can find those, I will surely get them and try them!